VerbalExpressions/CppVerbalExpressions/README.md

 Here you can find the API documentation for Verbal Expressions

 ## Basic usage
-Basic usage of Verbal Expressions is through a singleton, called `VerEx()`, that creates a new expression for you:
+Basic usage of Verbal Expressions starts from the expression `VerEx()`.
+You can chain methods afterwards.
+Those are described under the "terms" section.

 ```c++
 auto expr = VerEx();
 ```